cypress-io/cypress-docker-images/factory/README.md

 ### In the Dockerfile

-Args can be defined directly in the Dockerfile to specify variables that are available when the container is built.
+`ARG` variables can be defined directly in the `Dockerfile` to make the variables available when the container is built.

 Create a `Dockerfile` with the following content: